Selecting an AutoAI model

 As the training progresses, you are presented with a dynamic tree infographic and leaderboard.
 The tree infographic shows the sequences of AutoAI training stages (pre-processing, model selection, feature engineering, and HPO) that create the resulting model pipelines, which are shown as leaves of the tree.
 The leaderboard contains model pipelines ranked by cross-validation scores.

 Hovering over each pipeline name on a leaf of the tree infographic displays the pipeline structure.
-Each AutoAI model pipeline is defined by a sequence of data transformations that transform the initial data set, ending with an estimator algorithm that generates predictions.
+Each AutoAI model pipeline is defined by a sequence of data transformations that transform the initial data set, ending with an algorithm, or estimator, that generates predictions.
 The sequence of data transformations consists of a pre-processing transformer and a sequence of data transformers, if feature engineering was performed for this pipeline.
-The estimator is determined by model selection and HPO steps during AutoAI training.
+The algorithm is determined by model selection and HPO steps during AutoAI training.

 View the pipeline transformations